The claim that business email

 Smart tech companies have just turned email into turbocharged uber-collaboration systems

 with hyperlinked team rooms and ultra-secure storage spaces—all available in the cloud.

 Email, combined with all of the other cool stuff, is alive and well and it will be for a very long time.
 One reason email is not going away is the increase of social media and apps use.
-For the most part you can’t sign up to use a website service without an email address!
-Furthermore email, text and phone calls still make up 75% of work communications.
+For the most part, you can’t sign up to use a website service without an email address!
+Furthermore, email, text and phone calls still make up 75%

 Since email (now on steroids) is still so widely used, it is good to practice email etiquette.
 Being a jerk on email could damage your reputation at work.
 Don’t feel you can get by with just IM.